tbxiao/chauff.github.io/_posts/2018-08-07-sal-at-cikm.md

 ## User study

-We designed a user study that pits instructor-designed learning (short high-quality video lecture as commonly found in online learning platforms such as edX, TEDEd, Khan Academy) against different instances of search, specifically
+We designed a user study that pits instructor-designed learning (short high-quality video lecture as commonly found in online learning platforms such as edX, TEDEd, Khan Academy) against different instances of search, specifically:

 - single-user search;
-- search as a support tool for instructor-designed learning, and
+- search as a support tool for instructor-designed learning; and
 - collaborative search.

 As a starting point, we went after **vocabulary learning**, a rather easy to evaluate learning task that also other IR researchers have used quite extensively.
 We used our `SearchX` framework to not only provide the collaborative part, but to facilitate the entire study setup as well.
 Here is how the setup worked:

 <img src="https://chauff.github.io/img/cikm2018-study.png" width="500px">

-Across all five conditions, every participant (we had **151** in total and ended up using workers from the [Prolific platform](https://prolific.ac/) as CrowdFlower workers turned out to be too unreliable) first conducted a pre-test for which randomly three of the ten available topics (such as **radioactive decay**, **urban water cycle**, **glycolysis**) were selected; we asked our participants for each of the topics to assess their knowledge on ten vocabulary items (these items were all domain terminology, e.g. **Auger electron**, **coagulation**, **krebs cycle**) and assigned the participants to the topic they knew least about.
-After the participant completed their condition, we evaluated their knowledge on those vocabulary items again.
+Across all five conditions, every participant (we had **151** in total and ended up using workers from the [Prolific platform](https://prolific.ac/) as CrowdFlower workers turned out to be too unreliable) first conducted a pre-test for which randomly three of the ten available topics (such as **radioactive decay**, **urban water cycle**, **glycolysis**) were selected.
+We asked our participants for each of the topics to assess their knowledge on ten vocabulary items (these items were all domain terminology, e.g. **Auger electron**, **coagulation**, **krebs cycle**) and assigned the participants to the topic they knew the least about.
+After the participants completed their condition, we evaluated their knowledge on those vocabulary items again.

-As in prior works, we looked at the **learning gain** as a metric of learning (basically the difference between post-test and pre-test knowledge).
+As in prior works, we looked at the **learning gain** as a metric of learning, which is basically the difference between post-test and pre-test knowledge.
 A few more details on the five conditions:

 - **Video (V)**: a participant is given access to the MOOC lecture video and can watch it at her own pace (those videos are between 4 and 13 minutes long);
 - **Search (SE)**: a participant is provided with the single-user search interface and instructed to search on the assigned topic for at least 20 minutes;
 - **Video+Search (V+SE)**: a participant first views the video as in the video condition and afterwards is provided with the single-user search interface and asked to search on the assigned topic.
-The minimum time for this task (across both video watching and searching) is 20 minutes.
+The minimum time for this task (across both video watching and searching) is 20 minutes;
-- **Video+Search (V+SE20)**: similar to V+SE, but now with 20 minutes of search time.
+- **Video+Search (V+SE20)**: similar to V+SE, but now with 20 minutes of search time;
 - **Collaborative Search (CSE)**: two participants search together using the collaborative version of SearchX for at least 20 minutes.
 This variant of SearchX (since this is a modular implementation we can easily switch interface features on and off) included the shared query history widget, shared bookmarking and a chat window.

 ## Vocabulary knowledge state levels